Drop-it-Like-its-HotSpot/WebServer_REST_API/README.md

 ### /api/login

 ####POST
-A Post request with a JSON Object of user's email and password to create a new session for the user.
+A Post request with form urlencoded data for the user's email and password to create a new session for the user.

 ```javascript
 {